Underscore76/SDVSpeedrunResources/loadremover.md

 ---

-And that's it, if you have questions please post as either an issue here on github or in the stardew discord ([https://discord.gg/2zsuVzjAhN](https://discord.gg/2zsuVzjAhN))
+And that's it, if you have questions please reach out on the Stardew Speedrun Discord ([https://discord.gg/2zsuVzjAhN](https://discord.gg/2zsuVzjAhN))